njoylab/docs.echovalue.dev/content/4-KeyValues.md

 This endpoint sets the value of the key.
 The maximum length of a key is **30** characters.
+Optionally, you can set a time-to-live (TTL) for the key.

 ### HTTP Request
 `POST https://api.echovalue.dev/<group>/<key>?ttl=<seconds>`